- How often should I have my carpets cleaned?

 4) Do you move furniture?

 Yes, we will move up to 10 of the lighter items at no extra charge, such as dining room chairs and ottomans.
-On top of that, we will move the first three large pieces of furniture for free such as sofas, loveseats, and chairs.
-After that, we will charge a nominal fee for the larger pieces if requested by the customer.
-Sorry, but we will not move the following pieces of furniture: beds, dressers, armoires, nightstands that are full, pianos, entertainment centers, sectionals, or any other extra-large items that are not listed on this page.
-Our focus is on delivering an incredibly deep down thorough cleaning in the areas that truly need to be cleaned while maintaining true value for our customers.
+We will also move the first three large pieces of furniture for free such as sofas, loveseats, and chairs.
+After that, we will charge a nominal fee for each of the larger pieces.
+We don’t move the following types of furniture: beds, dressers, armoires, nightstands that are full, pianos, entertainment centers, book shelves, sectionals, or any other extra-large items that are not listed on this page.
+Our focus is on delivering an incredibly deep down thorough cleaning in the areas that truly need to be cleaned while maintaining great value for our customers.

 5) Will all of my spots and stains come out?